krulllab/COSDD/README.md

 `pip install lightning jupyterlab matplotlib tifffile scikit-learn scikit-image tensorboard`

 ### Tutorial notebooks
-This repository contains three tutorial notebooks, training.ipynb, prediction.ipynb and generation.ipynb.
+This repository contains tutorial notebooks in the `example_notebooks` folder.

 ### Command line interface
 COSDD takes a long time to train.
 It is recommended to train it in the terminal, instead of the notebooks.